-Every product brand now seems to have an E-commerce website.
+Every product brand now seems to have an e-commerce website.
 It is now easier than ever for businesses to reach their target markets, regardless of the locality.
 Amazon.com and eBay have become the largest global e-commerce websites based on this factor alone.
-However, for new businesses that are just tapping into e-commerce, there are certain challenges that they need to overcome.
+However, for new businesses that are just tapping into e-commerce, there are certain challenges that they will need to overcome.

 It’s all about personalisation

 Since 2017, personalisation of the user experience has become the main focal point of e-commerce stores.
 Users want to visit a website and have it accommodating to their tastes, preferences and shopping habits.
 The web design should reflect this desire, allowing users to have an experience that is catering to them specifically.

 With so many e-commerce websites out there, it’s the little things in your web design that can act as the major differentiating factor for success, drawing more users to your e-commerce store.
 Personalisation has slowly begun to take a bigger role, so any web design ignoring this opportunity immediately puts you at a disadvantage.

 A great example of a retail brand championing this is Thread.com.
 Using an initial sign-up process where you are guided through a simple selection of what kinds of clothes you like to wear, its intelligent algorithm then generates the best-matched clothes for you from hundreds of stores, at the prices you like and in your sizes.